cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 [![image](../images/MasterDocument-HTML.png)](../images/MasterDocument-HTML.png "The assembled CGMES Profiles Guide rendered to HTML, showing the table of contents, a generated profile section, and an embedded PlantUML class diagram")

-The same document rendered to PDF produces a paginated, book-style specification — here, a multi-hundred-page guide assembled entirely from the project's narrative includes and generated profile documentation:
+The same document rendered to PDF produces a paginated, book-style specification, in this case a multi-hundred-page guide assembled entirely from the project's narrative includes and generated profile documentation:

 Click on the image to present a larger view.